Constipated? Try Any of These 12 Healthy Foods That Help You Poop

 Insoluble fiber is the material your body doesn’t digest, but helps with speeding up digestion.
 As a result, it makes your stool bulkier and less dense.
 This is good!
 "You want to make sure you're eating the skin because that's where the fiber is," Zeitlin says.
 Some of her and Dr. Sonpal's favorite high-fiber foods?
 Apples, raspberries, peaches, guava, and papaya.
 And you can't forget about persimmon benefits, which includes tons of fiber.

-Additional foods that help you poop loaded with insoluble fiber: whole wheat and wheat bran, other whole grains like brown rice and barley, and many vegetables including celery, carrots, zucchini, plus leafy greens such as spinach or lettuce.
+Additional foods that help you poop loaded with insoluble fiber: whole wheat and wheat bran, other whole grains like brown rice and barley, and many vegetables including celery, carrots, kale, and zucchini, plus leafy greens such as spinach or lettuce.

 4. Dried fruit